kaidez/kaidez.com/_drafts/2014-09-12-revlon-pro-brands.md

 The indentation didn't QUITE work out the way I wanted to when I used a `<header>` tag...not sure why that was after a doing a web search for an answer.
 I think I can figure out why this is later on down the line, or maybe just asking for an answer on Stack Overflow will work as well.

 That being said, I was approaching the delivery date for submitting the finalized code to the lead engineer and couldn't spend a whole lot of time on this problem.
-I'll will try to fix the issue but if it persists and I have to do a similar project in the future, I may just use [Jekyll](http://jekyllrb.com/ "visit Jekyll"), which has an incredibly straight-forward includes system.
+I'll will try to fix the issue but if it persists and I have to do a similar project in the future, I may just use [Jekyll](http://jekyllrb.com/ "visit Jekyll"), which has an incredibly straightforward includes system.
 <a name="oocss"></a>
 ### OOCSS
 As mentioned in my [2013 site redesign post](http://kaidez.com/site-redesign-2013/, "read 'kaidez.com 2013 Site Redesign' on kaidez.com"), I really wanted to use object-oriented CSS, or OOCSS, in a project.
 I chose this project to do so and I am happy with what I accomplished and what learned in the process.

 There's not enough room in this blog post to go through all its characteristics.
 But, simply put, OOCSS is a CSS design pattern that implements what its name implies: to apply object-oriented best practices to CSS.

-OOCSS is a beautifully crafted set of ideas by [Nicole Sullivan](https://twitter.com/stubbornella, "stubbornella at Twitter").
+OOCSS is a beautifully crafted set of ideas by [Nicole Sullivan](https://twitter.com/stubbornella/, "stubbornella at Twitter").
 The central ideas include...

 * placing styles under CSS classes and not IDs, reserving IDs for JavaScript hooks.
 * separating these classes into two formats...one for style and one for structure.